-Set forth below is a line graph comparing the cumulative total shareholder return on the Company's Common Stock with the cumulative total return of the Standard & Poor's 500 Stock Index and the Standard & Poor's Steel Industry Group Index for the period commencing on November 16, 1993 (the date of the Company's initial public offering) and ending on August 31, 1996.
-The graph assumes that \$100 was invested in the Company's Common Stock and each index on November 16, 1993, and that all dividends were reinvested.
+Set forth below is a line graph comparing the cumulative total shareholder return on the Company's Common Stock with the cumulative total return of the Standard & Poor's 500 Stock Index and the Standard & Poor's Iron and Steel Industry Group Index for the period commencing on August 31, 1996 and ending on August 31, 2001.
+The graph assumes that \$100 was invested in the Company's Common Stock and each index on August 31, 1996, and that all dividends were reinvested.